c3mdigital/media-tools-for-WordPress/README.md

-media-tools-for-WordPress
+Media Tools for WordPress
 =========================

-A set of tools to help manage your media library.
-Import and attach external images, set first image in post content as featured image, attach all images in a post and import into the media library and more.
+### A set of tools to help manage your media library.

+Imports and attaches external images from the post content, set first image in post as featured image, and more.

+Control and filter the import script by post type, author, date range, or category.

+Ajax interface that converts the images with one simple click.